IR MENU

 Yellow Hat deems those who do not fall under any of the following items to be independent.

-The three Outside Directors and three Outside Audit & Supervisory Board Members use their extensive knowledge and experience to monitor the execution of the duties of Yellow Hat’s Directors and provide Yellow Hat with useful advice concerning the securing of the appropriateness of matters such as business execution.
-In addition, the three Outside Directors and three Outside Audit & Supervisory Board Members attend Board of Directors’ meetings and other important meetings, providing their opinions from objective and independent standpoints.
+The three Outside Directors and two Outside Audit & Supervisory Board Members use their extensive knowledge and experience to monitor the execution of the duties of Yellow Hat’s Directors and provide Yellow Hat with useful advice concerning the securing of the appropriateness of matters such as business execution.
+In addition, the three Outside Directors and two Outside Audit & Supervisory Board Members attend Board of Directors’ meetings and other important meetings, providing their opinions from objective and independent standpoints.

 Yellow Hat receives advice from Outside Director Shiro Saito as an Outside Director in order to reflect his abundant experience and knowledge about the operations of tax administration in the overall management of Yellow Hat.